woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-Food.md

 - _【 raw rice. 生米 n 】_
 - _【 cooked rice. 熟饭 n 】_
-- // TIPS: Pay attention to the pronunciation of the word 'vinegar'. [vinegar-醋-n] -
+- // TIPS: Pay attention to the pronunciation of the word 'vinegar'. [vinegar-醋-n]
+- // TIPS: Pay attention to the pronunciation of the word 'liquor'. [liquor-酒-n] -
 -
 -